ziqlu0722/Recommender-System/README.md

 2. Set Up The Environtment
 	- Environment: Python 3
 	- Dependencies: os, seaborn, pandas, numpy, matplotlib, surprise, sklearn, math
+	- Load The Notebook:
+  		Option 1:

+		  * Open shared view of the original Google Colab Notebook: https://colab.research.google.com/drive/1BrRl_1HXcMhYTX2mrhsJJlrFI8DpTVVD

+		  * Click "File" in Menu - "Save a Copy in Drive" - Open the saved version using your own Google Colab account.

+		Option 2:

+		  * upload the file *INFO7390_ResearchPortfolio_RecommenderSystem.ipynb* to your own Google Colab Platform.

 3. Download Data And Upload Data File to Google Colab Notebook
 	- Link: https://www.kaggle.com/shubhammehta21/movie-lens-small-latest-dataset
 	- Filename: movies.csv, ratings.csv, tags.csv

+		 Option 1:

+		  * Click "File" in Left Panel

+		  * "Upload" Needed 3 Data Files mentioned in Background Section

+		 Option 2:

+		  * Upload the 3 files to your Google Drive

+		  * Click "File" in Left Panel

+		  * Click "Mount Drive" to connect files in your Google Drive and your Google Colab Notebook.

+		Then you can run the code as well as check the text content using your own Colab.

 4. Follow The Notebook

 ## License: